-The University of Mary Washington Summer Science Institute is a program that offers UMW science majors an opportunity to participate in a summer-long research project supervised by a faculty member.
+The University of Mary Washington Summer Science Institute is a program that offers UMW science majors an opportunity to participate in a summer-long, research project supervised by a faculty member.
+This is a great way for students to get hands-on research experience outside the classroom.
 The institute runs concurrently with the summer sessions (mid-May through mid-July).
 Room, board, and a stipend are provided to participating students.

 Participating in the Summer Science Institute